gawindx/homebridge-risco-platform/README.md

 * "riscoUsername", "riscoPassword" => Mandatory: UserName and Password for you Web interface to RiscoCloud
 * "riscoSiteId"=> Mandatory: This is your siteId to login.
 * "riscoPIN"=> Mandatory: PIN Code used for arm/disarm
+* "OccupancyPreventArming"=> optional: true|false - if set to true, Full or Partial Arming cannot be done if Occupancy is detected (default to true),
 * "polling" => optional: true|false - poll for latest RiscoCloud status (Default to false)
 * "pollInterval" => optional: time in ms for polling (Default to 10000)